plausible/docs/docs/filters-segments.md

 Any metric you click on in your dashboard creates a new filter.
 Click on any referral source, any of your pages or on any country, device or goal and your dashboard will then show only the traffic for the metric you have selected.

 You can mix and match filters too.
-So you can click on a referral source, then click on a country and then a goal to see all the traffic sent by the chosen referral source, that is based in the selected country and that has converted on the selected goal.
+So you can click on a referral source, then click on a country and then a goal to see all the traffic sent by the chosen referral source that is based in the selected country and that has converted on the selected goal.

 Your current filters will be displayed on the top of your dashboard.
 You can click on the name of the existing filter to edit it or on the `x` icon to remove it.